leylabmpi/Struo/README.md

 * Specify the input/output paths
 * Modify parameters as needed
-* Add the path to the UniRef diamond database for HUMANn2 (see above for instructions on retrieving this file)
+  * Make sure to add the path to the UniRef diamond database for HUMANn2
+    * see above for instructions on retrieving this file
+* Modify `temp_folder:` if needed
+  * This folder is used just for read/write of temporary files

 #### If using GTDB taxIDs